100001000010000/Text-extractor/README.md

-Here's the updated English description with the Telegram bot functionality:

 Speech and Video Text Extraction with Python
 This project is a Python-based tool for extracting text from audio and video files.
 The purpose of this project is to convert spoken content within multimedia files into text for easy search, analysis, and accessibility.
 It can be useful for creating transcriptions of videos, converting voice recordings to text, or analyzing spoken content in large collections of multimedia files.
 Additionally, this tool can be deployed as a Telegram bot for easy access and usage.